emissary-ingress/emissary/tutorials/global-rate-limiting.md

 1. [Install Ambassador Pro](https://www.getambassador.io/user-guide/ambassador-pro-install/)

-2. Observe the ambassador `Module` in `ambassador/03-ambassador-service.yaml` we deployed earlier.
+2. In the `pro-ref-arch` directory, observe the ambassador `Module` in `ambassador/03-ambassador-service.yaml` we deployed earlier.

    You will see a `default_label` set in the config.
 This configures Ambassador to label every request through Ambassador with a check for `x-limited-user` so the rate limiting service can check it.